 Spread out a beach towel near the spring and catch some Florida sun, or beat the heat and set up a picnic in one of the many areas shaded by hundreds of pine and oak trees.
 Visit the kayak/canoe launch for some paddling fun at Kelly Park’s Camp Joy, located just two minutes from the park.

 Entry to the park is $3 for vehicles with up to two people, $5 for three to eight people, and $1 for each additional person thereafter.
 A full-service concession is also available offering hotdogs, snow cones, funnel cakes, and other necessities like bug spray and sunscreen.
 With all this outdoor fun, you just might want to stay a while, so plan ahead and reserve a spot at Kelly Park Campgrounds for a night under the stars.

 Wekiwa Springs State Park

 Snorkel with marine life, paddle up Rock Springs Run, or simply float and soak up some sun.
 With several trails ranging in difficulty and length from 1 to 14 miles, you can view the vast plant species and even encounter a white-tailed deer, bobcat or Florida black bear.
-Go on an interactive treasure hunt called geo-seeking, where participants use GPS devices paired with location coordinates to find caches, or little treasures, hidden all over park grounds.
+Go on an interactive treasure hunt called geo-seeking, using GPS devices paired with location coordinates to find caches, or little treasures, hidden all over park grounds.

-Get comfy at Camp Cozy, one of the many campsites located off the main trail for a more secluded, peaceful overnight visit, or stay at any of the 60 campsites this park has to offer complete with running water, electrical hook-up and grills.
-At $24 for overnight camping and park entry just $6 per vehicle, this spring is sure to make a splash in your Orlando vacation.
+Get comfy at Camp Cozy, one of the many campsites located off the main trail for a more secluded, peaceful overnight visit, or stay at any of the 60 campsites this park has to offer complete with running water, electrical hook-ups and grills.
+At $24 for overnight camping and park entry just $6 per vehicle, this spring is ready to make a splash in your Orlando vacation.